flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Icon size

 The icon should be SVG, or a PNG with a size greater or equal to 256x256px.
+It has to be square.

 ### Icon ratio